micahredding/drupal-spin-up/README.md

-drupal-spin-up
+Drupal Spin-up
 ==============

-Spin up function for Drupal, to be inserted into your zshrc or bashrc file.
+Spin up function for Drupal, to be inserted into your zshrc or bashrc or bash_profile.
+(Not tested with standard bash).

+# Config

+Replace USER with the name of your home folder.
+Replace PASS with the password you want to use on all new sites.

+# Requirements

 Depends on the csbase2.make file.
 This file must exist in ~/Sites

-This script function must be customized by replacing USER with your user account, and PASS with the password you'd like to use for your new site.

-Also, customize the path to your virtual hosts file.
+# Assumptions
+Your virtual hosts file is at /private/etc/apache2/extra/httpd-vhosts.conf